-Paintings from: Birds of Massachusetts and Other New England States
+Paintings from: Birds of Massachusetts & Other New England States

 In 1921, the Commonwealth of Massachusetts authorized the publication of